defra-design/design/README.md

 ### What is Service Design?

-To help us understand what we mean by service design and end-to-end services in government, Scott Colfer’s [Product Management Handbook](http://scottcolfer.com/product-management-handbook/ "‌") highlights three principles from two key blog posts by Louise Downe [https://designnotes.blog.gov.uk/2015/06/22/good-services-are-verbs-2/](https://designnotes.blog.gov.uk/2015/06/22/good-services-are-verbs-2/ "smartCard-inline") and Kate Tarling [https://hodigital.blog.gov.uk/2016/12/21/creating-a-common-language-to-describe-services/](https://hodigital.blog.gov.uk/2016/12/21/creating-a-common-language-to-describe-services/ "smartCard-inline")
+To help us understand what we mean by service design and end-to-end services in government, Scott Colfer’s [Product Management Handbook](http://scottcolfer.com/product-management-handbook/) highlights three principles from two key blog posts by Louise Downe [Good Services are Verbs](https://designnotes.blog.gov.uk/2015/06/22/good-services-are-verbs-2/) and Kate Tarling [A Common Language to Describe Services](https://hodigital.blog.gov.uk/2016/12/21/creating-a-common-language-to-describe-services/)

 A service helps a user to do something that needs to be done